KeithIMyers/chromiumos-docs/simple_chrome_workflow.md

 ### Remote GDB

-Core dumps are disabled by defaul.t See [additional debugging tips] for how to enable core files.
+Core dumps are disabled by default.
+See [additional debugging tips] for how to enable core files.

-On the target machine, open up a port for the gdb server to listen on, and attach the gdb server to the running chrome process.
+On the target machine, open up a port for the gdb server to listen on, and attach the gdb server to the top-level Chrome process.

 ```
 (device) sudo /sbin/iptables -A INPUT -p tcp --dport 1234 -j ACCEPT